bhaveshuniverse/Selenium-automation-project/README.md

  to use this framework to login and buy a product from www.flipkart.com and www.amazon.com.
  Data fetching ,storing the same into excel files and automated different scenarios of an eCommerce site.

- Pre-requisites: Create an account in ‘flipkart.com’ manually that should be used for this project.
+ Pre-requisites: Created an account in ‘flipkart.com’ manually that should be used for this project.
 (Not through automation as you may end up creating a new account every time you run this script)